 By mediating immune response and neural communication, cannabinoids are highly potent antioxidant neuroprotectants.
 CBD is especially effective at clearing glutamate, a toxic chemical that accumulates following traumatic brain injury.
 Cannabinoids have also shown consistent effectiveness both in vivo and in vitro studies to protect nerve cells damaged by MS, Parkinson’s, and Alzheimer’s.

 Probably the foremost reason why patients and doctors should consider cannabinoid therapy is its safety profile.
 The active constituents of the cannabis plant are remarkably non-toxic.
-While even drugs as familiar and safe as acetaminophen carry potentially life-threatening risks, there has never been a verifiable overdose death from cannabis consumption.

 Minimal Side Effects

 Another reason why cannabinoid therapy is a safe and effective form of treatment is because of the anti-inflammatory properties of cannabinoids.
-Inflammation is both the cause and symptom of many disease states.
+Inflammation is both a cause and symptom of many disease states.
 It is also a major contributor to pain.
 Reducing inflammatory response is an important aspect of treating disease and injury.
 Unfortunately many traditional pharmaceuticals cause inflammation.
 There are many prescription and over-the-counter medications that treat inflammation, but most have side effects or pose toxicity risks.

 Low Risk of Dependence

 Many drugs used to treat chronic disease or pain carry some risk of physical or mental dependence.
-Opiate pain medication, in particular, is notoriously addictive, and, unfortunately, one of the few effective means that doctors have to treat pain.
+Opiate pain medication, in particular, is highly addictive, and, unfortunately, one of the few effective means that doctors have to treat pain.
 Cannabinoid medicine offers an effective alternative that largely avoids the risk of dependence.